 The normal iron saturation level is 10–50% in males and 10–45% in females.
 Normal serum ferritin levels are 20–300 µg/L (micrograms per litre) for an adult male and 10–200 µg/L for an adult female.

 If the results of these tests are above the normal range, they are often repeated to double check the results.
 If confirmed, and other causes of iron overload have been ruled out, genetic testing for haemochromatosis will be requested.

 Blood tests to assess liver function will be performed.
 If they are abnormal, a liver biopsy may be recommended to check for liver damage.
 Additionally, x-rays and specialised scans may be necessary to assess whether damage has occurred in other organs.

 Once a diagnosis of haemochromatosis has been made, it is usually recommended that close blood relatives (siblings, children, parents) are screened for the condition.
 Whilst haemochromatosis cannot be prevented, early diagnosis and treatment can prevent the development of symptoms and long-term consequences of the condition.

-Regular venesection may not be possible in some people, eg: those with anaemia (low levels of red blood cells) or heart disease.
-In these cases chelation therapy might be recommended, which involves taking a medication to remove excess iron.
+Regular venesection may not be possible in some people, eg: those with anaemia (low levels of red blood cells) or coronary heart disease.
+In these cases, chelation therapy might be recommended, which involves taking a medication to remove excess iron.
 The medication, or chelating agent, binds excess iron which is then expelled via the urine or stools.